-A mason jar, a paper cone and the secret fly bait ingredient … a raw shrimp allowed to rot in the sun for days until it has the putrid smell of liquid internal organs.
-Or of course, the smell of raw shrimp allowed to rot in the sun.
-Pest control isn’t pretty and doesn’t smell pretty.
+Yep.
+A raw shrimp allowed to rot in the sun for days until it has the putrid smell of liquid internal organs.
+That was the key to a successful fly trap.

 The fly strip cost a couple of dollars and dangled sadly from my window frame enticing no flies at all, just hanging there like a limp tongue.